asterion-digital/asterion-as-code/infra-rpi/README.md

 ### Configure Ubuntu Boot Behaviour
 Open up *Terminal* and use the following commands to configure your OS environment:
-1. First, ensure all Apt packages are up-to-date.
+1. First, ensure all Apt packages are up-to-date (if not already).
 ```
 sudo apt-get update
 ```